AI Survey Open-End Analysis: Cluster 500+ Free-Text Answers Into Real Themes

 • Responses are short (5-100 words) and largely in one or two languages.

-• You want a first-pass clustering that a human will refine.
+• You want a first-pass clustering that a human will refine, not a final verdict.

-• You need the same analysis re-run after every survey wave with consistent labels.
+• You re-run the same analysis after every wave and need consistent labels.

 When not to rely on AI alone

-• Sensitive topics (mental health, harassment, layoffs) where misreading is harmful.
+• Sensitive topics (mental health, harassment, layoffs) where a misread does real harm.

-• Strategic decisions where you need to defend findings to a board or regulator.
+• Strategic decisions you must defend to a board or regulator, where every theme needs an audit trail.

 • Multilingual datasets where the model’s coverage is uneven across languages.